jasonOramo/bch-fibre/README.md

 This branch is used to migrate the codes from fibre https://github.com/bitcoinfibre/bitcoinfibre.
-You could use this branch to speed up the node synchronized with protocal.
+You could use this branch to speed up the node synchronized processes with protocal.

 Bitcoin ABC
 ===========